Chart Color Schemes

 East Bendigo has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 12 projects likely impacting the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 12 projects likely to affect this region.
 Notable projects include Water and Sewer Network Program, Prime Business Park, St Aidans Road Kennington Social Housing, and Bendigo Low Line.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.